 What Is Periodontal Charting?

 Periodontal charting is a way of measuring the space between a tooth and the gum tissue next to it.
 A dentist or dental hygienist uses an instrument called a probe and gently inserts it into this space.
 This probe has markings like a tape measure that shows them how deep it can reach into the space to check the health of your gums.

 Your dental professional takes six measurements per tooth to ensure that all areas are accounted for.
 Along with the measurements, they also check for bleeding of the gum tissue and areas of gum recession.
-Healthy tissue measures 1 to 3 millimeters and fits snugly around the tooth.
-Areas of concern measure 4 millimeters and deeper due to plaque and bacteria causing the tissue to be inflammed and pull away from the tooth.
+Healthy tissue measures 1 to 3 millimetres and fits snugly around the tooth.
+Areas of concern measure 4 millimetres and deeper due to plaque and bacteria causing the tissue to be inflamed and pull away from the tooth.
 Areas with higher readings tend to be more sensitive to probing.
-In severely diseased areas, sometimes probing depths can reach up to 12 millimeters.
+In severely diseased areas, sometimes probing depths can reach up to 12 millimetres.
 These problem areas are often referred to as periodontal pockets and are often challenging to keep clean at home.

 Why Are Gum Tissue Charts Important?

 Periodontal charting is an important step in the detection of gum disease.
-According to the Centers for Disease Control, this condition affects almost half of adults older than 30.
 It causes inflammation of the gumline, and can lead to loss of the bone that surrounds the teeth.
 Gum disease can be painless, so it may go undetected without preventative dental care, but symptoms commonly include sensitive gums that bleed easily, especially when brushing or flossing.
 Gum recession is also another classic sign of gum disease.

 What Can You Do Keep Gum Tissue Measurements in a Healthy Range?